Dear Friends and Members,

 Last year’s ‘Victorian Fayre Carol Sing’ at Greyfriars was a great success and enjoyed by all who took part.
-We did miss Pat Bosworth on that occasion as she always makes a good job of handing out the flyers for the forthcoming show!
-We have been booked to sing once again for Saturday November 26th this year.
+We have been booked to sing once again for Saturday December 2nd this year.
 We hope you can join us.

-Our annual production this year was a semi staged version of Carmen.
+Our annual production this year was a semi staged version of The Magic Flute.
 This was greeted with great enthusiasm by both the cast and audiences.
-Thanks, for this brave and successful suggestion, must go to Andrew Rawle (Director) and with the wonderful support too of Musical Director Sue Black.
-They are a great team that we are very fortunate to have on board.
-This genre of music really showed off the great talent we have in the society.
+Thanks, once again for this successful suggestion, must go to Andrew Rawle (Director) and with the wonderful support too of Musical Director Sue Black.
+They are a great team that we are very fortunate to have them both on board.
+This genre of music really shows off the great talent we have in the society, although for the first time in years we brought in a professional singer to sing the part of Tamino.
 This proved to be a great success and we also attracted new audiences.
-This can only be good news for GWOS.
+This can only be good news for GWOS/Opera Worcester.

-Regarding the Summer Concerts, this year the Committee decided to take a leap into the dark and give just one afternoon concert at St. George’s Church, Barbourne, but with an Afternoon Tea.
-It was suggested that the music be that of Ivor Novello, a composer who wrote the most beautiful music with superb harmonies but regretfully is very rarely heard.
-The afternoon was called The Romance of Novello with Afternoon Tea.
-This might I say was a storming success, far exceeding my expectations.
+Regarding the Summer Concert, this year the Committee decided to follow the successful format we had last year and give just one afternoon concert at St. George’s Church, Barbourne, but with an Afternoon Tea.
+It was suggested that the music be that of Noel Coward, Cole Porter and George Gershwin.
+The afternoon was called The Music of Noel, Cole and Friends with Afternoon Tea.
+This might I say was a storming success, once again far exceeding expectations.
 Can I express my thanks not only to Sue and Andrew, but to Catherine Warren and her team of helpers as they provided the afternoon tea.
 It was such a lot of hard work but the reward was great.
 For once, we made a profit and all the money went to the Society.

-Another exciting venture the committee have undertaken this year is that we have secured a place in Worcester Cathedral to partake of the Annual Christmas Tree Festival.
-This will be a wonderful opportunity to promote the society and in particular The Magic Flute, to a very, very wide audience.
+Another exciting venture the committee undertook last year and have again this, is that we have secured a place in Worcester Cathedral to partake of the Annual Christmas Tree Festival.
+This will be a wonderful opportunity to promote the society and in particular The Marriage of Figaro, to a very, very wide audience.

 I am delighted to be able to inform you that Andrew and Sue have worked hard, so much so, that I am able to send you the Audition pieces.
 Please find them with this newsletter as a separate attachment.

-Auditions will be held at Perdiswell Young Peoples Leisure Centre, Droitwich Road, Worcester on Sunday October 9th.
-We will be using the Dent edition of The Magic Flute.
-Vocal Scores will be available at the first rehearsal (9 Sept), should you wish your audition piece sooner, please contact me and I will send it to you.
+Auditions will be held at Perdiswell Young Peoples Leisure Centre, Droitwich Road, Worcester on Sunday October 1st.
+We will be using the Dent edition of The Marriage of Figaro.
+Vocal Scores will be available at the first rehearsal (4 Sept).

 I am also sending you as an attachment, the Application Form should you wish to audition.